 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
 We have historically funded our debt service costs, operating activities and capital requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, borrowings from our parent companies, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2005, we generated \$187 million of net cash flows from operating activities after paying cash interest of \$188 million.
+For the three months ended March 31, 2005, we generated \$269 million of net cash flows from operating activities after paying cash interest of \$106 million.
 In addition, we used approximately \$211 million for purchases of property, plant and equipment.
-Finally, we had net cash flows used in financing activities of \$517 million, which included, among other things, approximately \$628 million in repayment of borrowings under the Charter Communications Operating, LLC ("Charter Operating") revolving credit facility through a series of transactions in February 2005.
+Finally, we had net cash flows used in financing activities of \$599 million, which included, among other things, approximately \$628 million in repayment of borrowings under the Charter Communications Operating, LLC ("Charter Operating") revolving credit facility through a series of transactions in February 2005.
 This repayment was the primary reason cash on hand decreased by \$520 million to \$26 million at March 31, 2005.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flows from operating activities, our access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We do not presently consider future asset sales as a significant source of liquidity.
 However, we continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity.